-Detailed information about the selected parameter is displayed in the Comments area of the Properties window.
+Detailed information about the selected parameter is displayed in the text area at the foot of the Properties window.

 In the Counter category information on the recorded bit stream, i.e., Bit count, number of logical Ones and number of logical Zeros is found.